 Black Eyed Pea Collard Rolls are hearty, healthy, tangy and so satisfying!
 Blanched collard greens encase black eyed peas and mushrooms in a tangy sauce.
 Bring on the BBQ, y’all!
-Vegan + GF *Note: The photography and a few notes in this recipe has been updated.
+This recipe is vegetarian, vegan and easily gluten free.

 I was craving BBQ.
 Walking the streets of Fredericksburg, Texas over the holidays put me just about over the top due to the wafting aroma of that sweet and smoky food.
 So I waited until I got home from holiday travels to whip up some BBQ I could sink my teeth into.
 Besides, this recipe needed a photography update, so the timing couldn’t have been better.